BacroXP/Stupid-things/README.md

 1. Filling in the smallest not mentioned positive integer
 2. Finding the duplicated number in an array
+3. Getting to find the sum of all the subarrays minimums

 *The best is: You can compare my attempts with those of ChatGPT.*
 *James Potter*